Mesmerizing Monaco 🇲🇨

 This beautiful building made use of every square inch of its lot. |

-The predominant style during the Belle Epoque period was Art Nouveau, an art movement that mimicked the contours and lines of plants and flowers, giving it a more fluid or dynamic look.
-As Monaco borders France and is a mere 8 kilometers from the Italian border, many of its buildings had both French and Italian influences.
+The predominant style during the Belle Epoque period was Art Nouveau, an art movement that mimicked the contours and lines of plants and flowers, giving buildings a more fluid or dynamic look.
+As Monaco borders France and is merely 8 kilometers from the Italian border, many of its buildings had both French and Italian influences.

 The church within sight, accentuating the other buildings nearby. |